teddy-bersentes/cooking-plus/README.md

-# 🥘 Cook+ AP
+# 🥘 Cooking+ API
-Welcome to Cook+, a meal planning and cooking app designed to make mealtime easier for families.
-This API is an integral part of the Cook+ app, providing the backend functionality for features such as recipe management, pantry tracking, meal planning and more.
+Welcome to Cooking+, a meal planning and cooking app designed to make mealtime easier for families.
+This API is an integral part of the [Cooking+ app](https://github.com/teddy-bersentes/cooking-plus-mobile), providing the backend functionality for features such as recipe management, pantry tracking, meal planning and more.

-Please note that this API was not designed for other developers to build upon, but rather to serve as a backend for the Cook+ app.
+Please note that this API was not designed for other developers to build upon, but rather to serve as a backend for the Cooking+ app.
 As such, it is not currently documented and may not be suitable for use in other projects.

 ![Some designs for the app](https://ucarecdn.com/9b2f03d7-89fc-41ac-9a55-db6c418a1d99/light.png)